Arkansas Razorbacks football: Ole Miss

 The Razorbacks first played the Rebels in 1908.
 In addition to several occasional years of playing each other, the two teams played each other from 1940 to 1947 and 1952–62 on an annual basis.
 The Razorbacks and Rebels also met twice in the Sugar Bowl, played in New Orleans, in 1963 and 1970 (both won by Ole Miss).
 Since 1981, the two teams have played each other annually in football.
 In 2001, Arkansas and Ole Miss played a then-NCAA record seven-overtime game in Oxford, Mississippi; Arkansas won by a final score of 58–56.
 When Houston Nutt resigned in 2007 after ten years as Arkansas' head coach to take the same job at Ole Miss, it only added to and heightened the long-standing rivalry between the schools.
 Nutt was at Ole Miss for four years and went 2–2 versus Arkansas.
 Arkansas had played Ole Miss more total times than any other SEC opponent until Texas A&M joined the conference in 2012.
-Arkansas leads the series, 37–29–1, per its records, but only leads 36–30–1 per Ole Miss.
+Arkansas leads the series, 37–29–1, per its records and the official NCAA records, but only leads 36–30–1 per Ole Miss.

 Texas

 2003 Arkansas game at Texas.
 Arkansas won 38–28.

 The Arkansas-Texas game has not been regularly played since Arkansas's departure from the Southwest Conference in 1991, and this has dulled the intensity of the rivalry.
 There were many classic games, including the result of the 1969 Game of the Century (also known as "The Big Shootout"), which eventually led to the Longhorns' 1969 national championship.
 One of Arkansas' biggest victories over Texas came in 1981, when the Razorbacks defeated the No. 1 ranked Longhorns in Fayetteville, 42–11.
 Arkansas and Texas have played only six times since 1991, with the Razorbacks winning the 2000 Cotton Bowl, a 2003 game in Austin, and the 2014 Texas Bowl.
 The Longhorns won the 2004 meeting in Fayetteville and a game in Austin in 2008.
 However, these games have not served to reignite the once intense rivalry between the two schools.
 The teams played again in Fayetteville in 2021 (a return game for the 2008 contest in Austin), where the game ended with the Arkansas Razorbacks winning by a score of 40–21; this victory put them in the AP Poll for the first time in 5 years.
-As of the end of the 2021 season, Texas leads the series 56–23.
-Beginning in the 2024 season, Texas and Oklahoma will become members of the SEC.
-Arkansas and Texas are scheduled to play in Fayetteville for the 2024 season.
-Many Razorback fans are hopeful that an annual game versus the Longhorns will become a reality once more.
+As of the end of the 2025 season, Texas leads the series 58–23.
+In the 2024 season, Texas and Oklahoma became members of the SEC.
+Beginning in 2026, each member of the SEC will play 9 conference games, with 3 permanent conference opponents.
+Arkansas' permanent SEC opponents will be Texas, LSU, and Missouri.
+Many Razorback fans are hopeful that an annual game versus the Longhorns will rekindle the rivalry between the Hogs and the Horns.